-The longer deposits remain on the vehicle, the more the surface can be damaged.
-High temperatures such as those caused by sunlight increase the damaging effects.
+The longer that deposits remain on the vehicle, the more the surface may be damaged.
+High temperatures such as those caused by sunlight increase the damaging effect.

-Before washing, wet heavy deposits with plenty of water.
+Before washing, rinse off heavy deposits with plenty of water.

 Stubborn deposits such as bird droppings or tree sap are best removed with plenty of water and a microfiber cloth.